 So why is Kedrodasos such a well-kept secret?
 Its relative remoteness is the main reason, and even though the Elafonissi beach and lagoon are nearby, the Elafonissi tours and bus timetables don’t give you enough time to see both beaches.
 This is why one of the best beaches in Crete remains off the beaten path.

-Kedrodasos is an astonishingly beautiful beach, an untouched, pristine piece of paradise.
-Many of those lucky enough to have visited say it’s the most beautiful beach in Crete, and even one of the most beautiful beaches in Europe.
+Many of those lucky enough to have visited Kedrodasos beach say it’s the most beautiful beach in Crete, and even one of the most beautiful beaches in Europe.